aarongill99/Nintendo-Switch-JoyCon-Hack/README.md

   5. Drilling Device
      * Dremel with a bit slightly larger than the button of the switch or
-     * Drill with a bit slightly larger than the button of the switch or
+     * Drill with a bit slightly larger than the button of the switch.
-     * A Prison shank with a tip slightly larger than the button of the switch.

   6. Shrink Tubing (http://a.co/6SDwGox).
 I recommend getting a kit of various sizes at $7.99